d10xa/json-log-viewer/README.md

 ## Configuration

-JSON Log Viewer supports defining input streams, filters, and other settings using a YAML configuration file.
+`json-log-viewer` supports defining input streams, filters, and other settings using a YAML configuration file.

 ### YAML Configuration Structure